sinch/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-message.md

 #### Text message

+Available formatting for the text message content can be found in the [introduction](doc:whatsapp-introduction#formatting-text-messages).

 JSON object parameters:

 | Name        | Description                                                          | JSON Type    | Default    | Constraints           | Required |